CASp – Certified Access Specialist Program

 What is CASp and how does it benefit me?

 CASp applies to California only.
 CASp is a report you receive after completing an ADA PROS inspection.
 It entitles the owner to a 90 day stay or a temporary halting of all litigation preventing attorneys from engaging in motions, discovery or other activities that compound legal fees.
 It will also provide the owner an early evaluation conference administered by the courts where both parties will have the opportunity to explore if the lawsuit can be settled.

 For example, if the lawsuit is based on an alleged violation that would be easy for the business or property owner to fix and the business or property owner is willing to resolve the issue quickly, the parties will be able to discuss whether further litigation is necessary.
-Without the possession of a CASp report prior to a lawsuit the business owner or property owner could be faced with expensive legal fees.
+Without the possession of a CASp report prior to a lawsuit the business owner cannot take advantage of certain court protections.

 Does having a CASp report mean I’m 100% compliant?

 No. In fact no business or facility is 100% ADA compliant.
 However, by creating and working a plan based on our common sense approach found in our reports you will greatly reduce your exposure and rick of an ADA lawsuit.

 On January 1st, 2009 Senate Bill 1608 became law and brought about a voluntary certification program by the state of California regarding construction related disability access issues.

 It is a balanced piece of legislation protecting the disabled public and businesses alike.
 The bill encourages property owners and business owners to take proactive measures in becoming compliant with applicable state and federal requirements.
 It also clarifies and amends disability access laws to reduce the unwarranted “drive-by” lawsuits that have cost businesses and property owners millions of dollars.